eborbath/ro_poll_pres_2019/README.md

 The subfolders contain all figures in three languages: Romanian, Hungarian, and English.

-Please refer to this work as Endre Borbáth, 2019.
+Please refer to this work as:
+Endre Borbáth, 2019.
 "Public Opinion Polls for the 2019 Romanian Presidential Elections" https://github.com/eborbath/ro_poll_pres_2019